robtweed/qewd-hit-platform/docs/demo.md

 Fill out the fields and click the *Save* button at the bottom of the form.
 Note the Date of Birth should be entered in FHIR date format: YYYY-MM-DD

+The Save button sends the form contents as the body payload of the REST request:

+        POST /mpi/Patient

+The NHS Number for the patient whose data is to be created is obtained from the JWT, preventing misuse of this API.

 The form will disappear and instead the data you entered will now be displayed in FHIR Patient Resource Type format.